 - There actually is a Real Life Fingerprint database, which everyone and anyone trying to enlist in the US military must give prints for.
 The list is massive (millions of prints), and is probably what was referenced by the NCIS database matches.
 This is actually saved for uses of identification, due to the many things that may happen to a soldier, Marine, airman or sailor.
 Whether or not it's used for criminal cases is unknown, but likely.

 - People applying for a security clearance also have to provide fingerprints (Among other things).
+Many occupations also require fingerprinting, such as anything handling large amounts of cash (the CSI example with casinos, for instance), handling/dispensing prescription drugs, or selling firearms.
 These prints are almost certainly checked against criminal records as part of the clearance process.

 - The interesting thing is, once a person leaves the military properly (not AWOL or Dishonorable Discharge) they can submit a request that this and any DNA information the government stores of them to be destroyed since it is contractually the person's property.
 And on another note, most of the fingerprint information is still kept in card files with much left to be digitized because it is seen as more secure.